danielmarbach/BeyondSimpleBenchmarks/README.md

 ![Pipeline publish CPU overview](PipelinePublishV6/PipelineV6PublishCpuOverview.png)

+Each call is shown as a horizontal bar whose length depends on the call’s total time, which equals the function’s own time + the time of all its child functions.
+The longer the call, the longer the bar.
+The coolest thing about the flame graph is that you don’t need to thoroughly analyze the time of each call, as you immediately see it on the graph.

 ![Pipeline publish CPU flamegraph overview](PipelinePublishV6/PipelineV6PublishCpuOverviewFlamegraph.png)

 by the way if you prefer using "free tools" and you are running in Windows I can highly recommended using PerfView which gives you similar results and in more recent versions also allows zooming into the flamegraph.